Control Data Corporation: CDS

-CDS later became owner of ICEM Technologies, makers of ICEM DDN and ICEM Surf software and sold the business to PTC for $40.6m in 1998.
-In 1999, CDS was bought out by Syntegra, a subsidiary of the BT Group, and merged into BT's Global Services organization.
+During the mid-1990s, CDS bought ICEM Technologies, the makers of ICEM DDN and ICEM Surf software.
+CDS sold ICEM to the software company PTC Inc. for $40.6 million in 1998.
+In 2000, CDS was bought out by Syntegra, a subsidiary of British Telecommunications PLC, for $340 million.
+CDS was merged into BT's Global Services organization.

+Ceredian

-Ceridian continues as a successful outsourced IT company focusing on human resources.
-CDC's Energy Management Division, was one of its most successful business units, providing control systems solutions that managed as much as 25% of all electricity on the planet, and went to Ceridian in the split.
-This division was renamed Empros and was sold to Siemens in 1993.
-In 1997, General Dynamics acquired the Computing Devices International Division of Ceridian, which was a defense electronics and systems integration business headquartered in Bloomington, Minnesota – originally Control Data's Government Systems Division.
+Ceridian continued for several years as a successful outsourced IT company primarily focused on human resources.
+Its Empros Division provided control systems solutions that managed as much as 25% of all generated electricity worldwide.
+Ceredian sold Empros to Siemens in 1993.
+In 1997, General Dynamics acquired the Computing Devices International Division of Ceridian.
+This division was a defense electronics and systems integration business headquartered in Bloomington, Minnesota – originally CDC's Government Systems Division.

-In March 2001, Ceridian separated into two independent companies, with the old Ceridian Corporation renamed itself to Arbitron Inc. and the rest of the company (consisting of human resources services and Comdata business) took the Ceridian Corporation name.
-Ceridian was later split again in 2013, with formation of Ceridian HCM Holding Inc. (human resources services) and Comdata Inc. (payments business), marking the end of CDC assets split for good.
+In March 2001, Ceridian separated into two independent companies.
+The old Ceridian Corporation renamed itself as Arbitron Inc. The human resources services and the Comdata business kept the Ceridian name.
+The new Ceridian split again in 2013, with formation of Ceridian HCM Holding Inc. (human resources services) and Comdata Inc. (payments business), marking the end of CDC assets split for good.